Understanding Your Healthcare Power of Attorney: A Comprehensive Guide

 Federal Laws and Guidelines

-Federal regulations set the foundation for healthcare power of attorney.
+Federal regulations set the foundation for a healthcare power of attorney.
 Principal among these laws are the Health Insurance Portability and Accountability Act (HIPAA) and The Patient Self-Determination Act (PSDA).

 HIPAA, enacted in 1996, mandates the protection of the patient’s health information.
 Crucially, it grants the agent appointed through the healthcare POA full access to the patient’s medical records.
-This capability compliments the agent’s role in making informed healthcare decisions on behalf of the principal.
+This capability complements the agent’s role in making informed healthcare decisions on behalf of the principal.

 Enacted in 1990, the PSDA requires healthcare providers to inform patients about their rights under state laws, including the right to establish advance directives such as a healthcare POA.
 This Act makes it a mandatory disclosure, ensuring all patients understand their legal healthcare options.